Instructional Assistants Applications for academic year 2015/2016 are closed.

 Applications and Due Dates:

 Applicants should send a cover letter, including a statement about the applicant's suitability for the position and what they can bring to the programs, a resume, and the names of two academic references.
-(Official transcripts are not required as the department has access to - and will refer to - academic records.)
-Please see the tutorial schedule in Loris and indicate your preference about the course, day and time.
-Complete applications should be e-mailed to: email@example.com Department of Languages and Literatures, Room BA405, Wilfrid Laurier University.
-Review of applications will begin in July 2014 and will continue until positions are filled.
+(Official transcripts are not required as the department has access to and will refer to academic records.)
+Please indicate your preference about the course you would like to teach.
+Complete applications should be e-mailed to: firstname.lastname@example.org Department of Languages and Literatures or handed in Room BA405 Mon - Fri 8:30 am - 4:30 pm, Bricker Academic building 4th floor, Wilfrid Laurier University.